farooqkz/OxygenCapsule/README.md

 When you want to go diving underwater, use these capsules to increase your breath up to 10.
-This mod currently contains a small capsule(in three state: empty, half and full) and a Oxygen compressor. each full capsule can increase your breath to 10.
+This mod currently contains a small capsule(in three state: empty, half and full) and an Oxygen compressor. each full capsule can increase your breath to 10.

 I said *small* capsules because bigger ones would be added later(how about a big one attached to player?)